trules-org/SaaS-React-GraphQL-Starter/README.md

 The schema contains three types: User, Post and Friendship.

-Users have posts and friends.
+- Users can have posts and friends.
-Users must be logged in to create and view posts.
-Each User can have many friends.
+- Each User can have many friends.
 Registering a friend only adds them to the User's list - Each Friendship is uni-directional.

-Users must be logged in to register friends.
-Users can only register other existing Users as Friends.
+- Users must be logged in to register friends.
+- Users can only register other existing Users as Friends.
-When a User registers a friend, it grants the other User permission to view their posts.
+- When a User registers a friend, it grants the other User permission to view their posts.

+- Users must be logged in to create and view posts.
-Users can only see their own posts and posts created by other Users who have registered them as a friend.
+- Users can only see their own posts and posts created by other Users who have registered them as a friend.